-Remark: \classified by number of workers and size of fixed capital: 'Small' is defined as employing less than 50 workers or having a book value of fixed capital below 50 million baht; 'Large' is defined as employing more than 200 workers or having a book value of fixed capital over 200 million baht (the Ministry of Industry's classification)
+Remark: classified by number of workers and size of fixed capital: 'Small' is defined as employing less than 50 workers or having a book value of fixed capital below 50 million baht; 'Large' is defined as employing more than 200 workers or having a book value of fixed capital over 200 million baht (the Ministry of Industry's classification)

-3.3.2 Regression Results
+4.1.2 Regression results

-We conduct a reduced-form estimation to test the effect of potential determinants on Thai manufacturing firms' misallocation.
-Table 8A provides regression results in which the dependent variable is the TFP gap using the pool data for all three years (1996, 2006, and 2011).
-Table 8B shows regression results of TFPR dispersion as an alternative of dependent variable for robustness check.
-Table 9A and 9B present regression results of determinants of TFP gap with extended independent variables, namely R&D expenditure and financial frictions using the two-year pool data and the 2011 data since the recent survey contained additional information.
+We conduct a reduced-form estimation to test the effect of potential determinants on Thai manufacturing firms' resource misallocation.
+In Annex B, Table B1 provides regression results in which the dependent variable is the TFP gap using the pool data for all three years (1996, 2006, and 2011).
+Table B2 shows regression results of TFPR dispersion as an alternative of dependent variable for robustness check.
+Table B3 and B4 present regression results of determinants of TFP gap with extended independent variables, namely R&D expenditure and financial frictions using the two-year pool data and the 2011 data since the recent survey contained additional information.
 Key findings are as follows.

-(1) Less domestic competition and high capital intensity seems to improve allocative efficiency of the industry.
-All concentration indicators show the right signs as expected in Table 8A and 8B.
+(1) High market concentration with low capital intensity seem to improve allocative efficiency of the industry.
+All concentration indicators show the right signs as expected in Table B1 and B2.
 The coefficient of HHI is negative.
 In a more concentrated market, existing firms are forced to improve their efficiency to survive.
 Consistently, the number of firms within industry shows positive relationship with misallocation.
-Less domestic competition with higher barrier to entry due to high capital intensity of the industry enhances the existing firms to fully utilize resources within sector.
-Consistently, growing number of either large or small firms within industry could widen TFP gap as shown in Table 9B since these emphasize a presence of competitive environment.
+Growing number of either large or small firms within industry could widen TFP gap as shown in Table B4 since these emphasize a presence of more competitive environment.
+Moreover, low capital intensity could reduce diversity of firms' productivity within industry.
+Low barrier to entry could encourage new entries to step in and compete the existing firms in the market.
+Low capital intensity, therefore, can promote better allocative efficiency.